weso/rdfshape-api/README.md

 RDFShape is web API for semantic data analysis and validation implemented in Scala using the [http4s](https://http4s.org/) library.

 This repository contains the backend part of RDFShape and acts as a queryable API to be consumed by clients.
-To learn more about our public client, see its [GitHub repository](https://github.com/weso/rdfshape-client).
+To learn more about our public client, see its [GitHub repository](https://github.com/weso/rdfshape-client) or [try it](https://rdfshape.weso.es).

 [![Continuous Integration](https://github.com/weso/rdfshape/actions/workflows/ci.yml/badge.svg)](https://github.com/weso/rdfshape/actions/workflows/ci.yml)